lucaprudenzi/SNR/README.md

 ```
 asy -V sphere.asy
 ```
+The three system of axes follow the convention of X-axis:blue, Y-axis:green, Z-axis:red.
+At the center of the sphere there are two systems: the detector system and the geocentric system (they are approximatly at the same point if we consider the distance of the gravitational source).
+On the sphere surface there is the binary, with X-axis towards semimajor axis of the binary.

-In the parameters section of sphere.asy, you can modify every paramters of the system.
+In the parameters section of sphere.asy, you can modify every parameters of the system.

 ![Asymptote](/images/asy.png "Asymptote")